-Children’s Institute (CI) is examining the role of health and the healthcare system in helping make sure young children are ready to enter kindergarten.
+Children’s Institute (CI) has been examining the role of health and the healthcare system in helping make sure young children are ready to enter kindergarten.
 When kids are healthy, they are better able to learn and thrive in school and life.
-With support from the Oregon Health Authority, CI has convened a Health Aspects of Kindergarten Readiness Technical Workgroup to recommend one or more health system quality metrics to Oregon’s Metrics and Scoring Committee.
+With support from the Oregon Health Authority, CI recently convened a Health Aspects of Kindergarten Readiness Technical Workgroup to recommend one or more health system quality metrics to Oregon’s Metrics and Scoring Committee.

 The recommendations are intended to drive behavior change for health providers and the healthcare system, quality improvement, and investments in the health system that will contribute to improved kindergarten readiness for children in Oregon.
-They must also catalyze cross-sector collaboration for achieving kindergarten readiness and be consistent with the existing metrics program for Oregon’s Coordinated Care Organizations (CCOs).
+We hope they will work to catalyze cross-sector collaboration for achieving kindergarten readiness and be consistent with the existing metrics program for Oregon’s Coordinated Care Organizations (CCOs).

-The workgroup will also identify opportunities to develop future measures to stimulate greater movement toward improved kindergarten readiness.
+The workgroup also identified opportunities to develop future measures to stimulate greater movement toward improved kindergarten readiness.

 For the first phase of the project, Children’s Institute collaborated with Portland State University to carry out the Kindergarten Readiness Family Focus Group Project.
 Focus groups were designed to explore what kindergarten readiness means to families, and what improvements they would like to see in health services and early learning programs that would contribute to kindergarten readiness.
 The purpose of the project was to collect data from parents and caregivers to inform the Health Aspects of Kindergarten Readiness Technical Workgroup and other statewide initiatives aimed at improving kindergarten readiness.